Halloween Middle and High School Language Arts Activities

 When I taught middle school, I spread out the narrative standards over the entire school year.
 To organize the narrative writings, students wrote about the season with the structure based on their five senses.

 This organizational structure helped in several ways.
 One, students could personalize the senses in a way that made them comfortable.
-The season holds different meanings to every student, and this freedom allowed students to be comfortable in what they shared.
-Two, students had a starting point for organizing their paragraphs.
+The season holds different meanings to each individual, and this freedom allowed students to be comfortable in what they shared.
+Two, they had a starting point for organizing their paragraphs.

-Halloween middle and high school language arts activities do overlap, but typically, I have found themed-narratives such as this fall writing one to lean more toward middle school.
+Halloween middle and high school language arts activities do overlap, but typically, themed-narratives such as this fall writing one leans more toward middle school.
+Creative writing for the season, however, spreads to high school students too.

 The Haunting of Hill House